jos-felipe/cpp-mod-01/README.md

-# CPP Module 00
+# C++ - Module 01
-This first module of C++ is designed to help you understand the specifities of the language when compared to C. Time to dive into Object Oriented Programming!
+This module of C++ is designed to help you understand memory allocation, pointers to members, references, switch statement.
+It contains seven exercices from ex00 to ex06.